Reliable Characterization for Improving and Validating Accurate Quantum Operations: Discussion

 In quantum computation based on the circuit model, a computational process is constructed with combinations of 1-qubit state preparations, 1-qubit measurements, 1-qubit gates, and 2-qubit gates \cite{Text_NielsenChuang2000}.
-If we restrict the use of RSC estimator to such small subsystems, the exponential increase of the implementation costs mentioned above poses no problem.
+If we restrict the use of the RSC estimator to such small subsystems, the exponential increase of the implementation costs mentioned above poses no problem.
 Let $n_Q$ denote the number of qubits in a device.
 In cases, where qubits are aligned at each node on a 2-dimensional square-grid lattice, the total number of possible locations of 1-qubit and nearest neighbor 2-qubit operations increase linearly with respect to $n_{Q}$.
-Even if there is concern about crosstalk errors and we evaluate nearest $k$-qubit subsystems, the scaling of the cost of characterization with the RSC estimator still remains linear with respect to $n_Q$, where $k$ is assumed to be small and independent of $n_Q$.
-Therefore if we focus on reliable characterization of elementary quantum operations in the physical layer, the high implementation cost of RSC estimator is not fatal disadvantage.
+Even if there is concern about crosstalk errors and we need to evaluate nearest $k$-qubit subsystems, the scaling of the cost of characterization with the RSC estimator still remains linear with respect to $n_Q$, where $k$ is assumed to be small and independent of $n_Q$.
+Therefore if we focus on reliable characterization of elementary quantum operations on the physical layer, the high implementation cost of RSC estimator would not fatal disadvantage.
 Naturally, lower computational cost is better and therefore it is important to develop more stable, more accurate, and faster numerical algorithms for solving the minimization in Eq. (\ref{eq:def_estimate}).
+A issue in the nearest future is a numerical implementation of the RSC estimator for a 2-qubit system.